quietui/quiet/docs/docs/index.md

 ## Using with JSX

-To support JSX-based frameworks such as React, Preact, and Solid, a special types file is available at:
+To support JSX-based frameworks such as React and Preact, a special types file is available at:

 ```
 @quietui/quiet/dist/custom-elements-jsx.d.ts